yshagit31/Lunacal-Assignment/README.md

 - Default images are displayed initially, and users can add their own images by clicking the "Add Image" button.
 - A hover effect is applied to the "Add Image" button, providing a subtle visual cue to the user.

-### 3. Responsive Design

-- The layout is fully responsive, ensuring a seamless experience on laptop screens (above 768px) and other devices.
-- Care has been taken to maintain consistent spacing, alignment, and sizing across different screen sizes.

 ## Technologies Used